American Indian language

 Today it is used to refer to Chumash bands on the mainland as well.

 Where do the Chumashes live?

-The Chumash are natives of southwestern California.
+The Chumash are natives of Southern California.

 How is the Chumash Indian nation organized?

+has their own reservation.
 Indian reservations are lands that belong to the tribes and are under their control.

 In the past, each Chumash village was ruled by its own chief, who was similar to a mayor.
 Village chiefs were chosen from important and wealthy

 Chumash families by village elders, and could be either men or women.
 Today, Chumash bands are led by elected tribal councils.

 What language do the Chumash Indians speak?

 Chumash people speak English today.
 There are elders who also remember some of their traditional